Funding opportunity

 Championing arts and humanities methodologies

-The Centre will develop new or bring existing but unused or under-used arts and humanities methodologies to legal research, drawing where possible from the rich work that takes place across the full spectrum of arts and humanities research from history and philosophy to the creative arts and practice to literature, language, heritage, and design.
+The centre will develop new or bring existing but under-used arts and humanities methodologies to legal research, drawing where possible from the rich work that takes place across the full spectrum of arts and humanities research from history and philosophy to the creative arts and practice to literature, language, heritage, and design.

 This must be done in a way which will not create silos of researchers, but which instead strengthens the discipline as a whole and increases the connections between researchers within and beyond the discipline.

-We recognise, for example, the social sciences play an important role in legal research and will expect the Centre to have clear plans for how it will engage with the social sciences while enhancing arts and humanities methodologies and activities.
+We recognise, for example, that the social sciences play an important role in legal research and expect the centre to have clear plans for how it will engage with the social sciences while enhancing arts and humanities methodologies and activities.

 Supporting the careers of legal scholars